MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/_build/html/_sources/content/week4/dsf.md

 ## Simplifying the DSSF

-Before setting up the calculation using MPS, we are going to simplify the DSSF expression in {eq}`eq:dsf`.
+Before setting up the calculation using MPS, we are going to simplify the DSSF expression in {eq}`eq:dsf_2`.
 Firstly, we are only interested in the diagonal components $S^{\alpha\alpha}$.
 Furthermore, due to the symmetry of the Hamiltonian, we can consider only $S^{zz}$.
 Then we can use an approximation that the system is translation invariant.
 We ideally would like to compute the DSSF for an infinite translation invariant system, but instead our MPS code will use a (large) finite system size $N$.
 This approximation gets better as we increase $N$.
 With this approximation, we can write the DSSF as

 $$
 \begin{aligned}